 Give the background.
 If you want to get in touch with Jess to talk all things sustainable investing in ESG.
 Just as we draw to a close, a question that I ask everyone on the podcast is if I was to give you 500 million pounds of equity, who are the people?
 What property?
-In which place would you look to to deploy that capital now?
+In which place would you look to to deploy that capital?

+Now?
 Yes.
 Farah.
 Yes, your existing team and existing strategies.
 But if I take you out of that, what?
 How would you approach that question and where would you look to deploy that capital?

-I mean, I don't think it's any surprise based on what we've talked about, that I'm probably gonna invest in natural capital to support a real estate decarbonization pathway.
+I mean, I don't make it any surprise based on what we've talked about, that I'm probably gonna invest in natural capital to support a real estate decarbonization pathway.
 Pathway.
 I'd invest it in afforestation or reforestation, peatland or soil carbon sequestration.
 So regenerative farming, agroforestry, I would do it anywhere in the UK only because locally based and I would do it.

 Who would I get to do it?
 I would definitely get Savills to do it for me.
 They've got an amazing natural gap.
-Same, in terms of other asset managers that are rocking it in this space.
+Same in terms of other asset managers that are rocking it in this space.
 Gresham House has got really good natural capital.
 I just spoke on a panel with them the other day.
-I know that, homies Federated are doing a lot on nature and biodiversity.

-But yeah, there's loads of people doing awesome stuff in the space, but I definitely guess that'll do it for me.
+I know that homies Federated are doing a lot on nature and biodiversity, but yeah, there's loads of people doing awesome stuff in the space, but I'd definitely get seven.